-Bags So Good, They’re Going on Tour
+visvim Made Bags So Good, They’re Going on Tour

 The theme?
 Toting.
 But in true visvim fashion, even the act of carrying becomes a meditation on movement, material, and longevity.

-Available at visvim, the bag offering kicks off with the overnight CORDURA 22L Rucksack featuring a rugged nylon body, French lamb leather base, side-entry zip, and hand-painted leather details.
+Available from visvim, the bag offering kicks off with the overnight CORDURA 22L Rucksack featuring a rugged nylon body, French lamb leather base, side-entry zip, and hand-painted leather details.
 There’s also the UT.
 RIME Tote, crafted from LIMONTA canvas and deerskin suede, more sculpted than sewn.

-The capsule rounds off with the CORDURA 20L Rucksack, a downsized build with the same quiet power.
+And on a more approachable tip, the CORDURA 20L Rucksack, a downsized build with the same quiet power.

 visvim’s bags are the final form of travel gear, made to be worn, scarred, and passed down.